Vegan tofu wrap

 Pan fried instructions

 - Heat the pan on medium heat and add the oil.
-Let the pan heat for 5 minutes.
+Let the pan and oil heat for 5 minutes.
+This will prevent the tofu from sticking.
 Place the tofu in the pan and don't touch it for 5 minutes.
 After 5 minutes, turn to the other side and don't touch the tofu for 5 minutes.
 Continue like this for all sides2 tablespoons oil

 Air fryer instructions